-All I’m saying is that there is no ‘perfect-looking’ nose.
+I’m saying that there is no ‘perfect-looking’ nose.
 There are no perfect looking lips.
 There is no perfect looking complexion, ‘behind’ or breasts.
 This features are not indicative of the perfect ‘race’.
 Beauty is subject to changing fashions; again, we need to be alert to the power-dynamics behind those fashions, and how damaging they can be for impressionable individuals.

 If a ‘broad’ nose was on the face of the people you’d admire, and they told you that ‘Jupiter’ was their ‘Father-God’ and you were an impressionable ‘so and so’, you’d be changing your ‘thin’ nose for a ‘broad’ one.
 It’s usually these sorts of people who become prime candidates for ‘designer babies’.

 When will this madness end!
-When we efface ourselves for the insecurities of others?

 To try to change what nature has given you because of changing fashions is to be unhappy with yourself because of how you perceive others.
 Have some self-respect, forgot about the others, and care about yourself.
-There’s nothing in your DNA or environment that predisposes you to change what nature has already given you.
+There’s nothing in your DNA that predisposes you to change what nature has already given you.
 Natural selection has given you the ability to adapt to your environment, so why would you try to undue the work of nature?

 And why can’t you be content with your own appearance?